KwaZulu Natal Information | Conference Venues KwaZulu Natal | Conference Centres | Conferences KwaZulu Natal

 Generally KwaZulu Natal is divided into six regions namely; the Drakensberg region, Midlands and Battlefields regions, Zululand / Maputaland region, North Coast region, Durban Metro and South Coast region.

-The KwaZulu Natal town of Durban is a rapidly growing urban area and is one of the busiest ports in Africa.
-Durban also has a good rail network linking into Southern Africa.
+The KwaZulu Natal city of Durban is a rapidly growing metropolitan area and is one of the busiest ports in Africa.
+Durban also has a decent rail network linking into Southern Africa.
 The main industry in KwaZulu Natal is Sugar refining.

 History of KwaZulu Natal

-In the early 19th century the area was inhabited primarily by Bantu-speaking Zulu people.
-In the 1820s and 30s the British acquired much of Natal from the Zulu chiefs Shaka and Dingane.
-Afrikaner farmers arrived in 1837 and, after battles with the Zulu (notably the Boer victory over Dingane at Blood River in 1838), established (1838-39) a republic.
-In 1843, Britain annexed Natal to Cape Colony, and a Boer exodus followed ...read full article
+In the early 19th century, the area was inhabited mainly by Bantu-speaking Zulu people.
+The British had acquired much of the province from the Zulu chiefs, Shaka and Dingane.
+Boer farmers arrived here in 1837 and, after battles with the Zulu, they established a republic.
+In 1843, Britain annexed Natal to Cape Colony, and a Boer exodus followed.....KwaZulu-Natal History

 KwaZulu Natal Geography

-KwaZulu Natal has three different geographic areas.
-The lowland region along the Indian Ocean coast is extremely narrow in the south, widening in the northern part of the province.
-The central region is the Natal Midlands and is an undulating hilly plateau rising towards the west.
-Two mountainous areas, the Drakensberg Mountains in the west and the Lebombo Mountains in the north.
-The Drakensberg is a solid wall of basalt rising over 3,000 m (9,800 ft) skyward near the Lesotho border, whilst the Lebombo Mountains are ancient granite mountains forming low parallel ranges running southward from Swaziland.
-The Tugela River flows west to east across the center of the province and is the region's largest river ...read full article
+KwaZulu Natal can be classified into various geographic areas; the lowland region is along the Indian Ocean, the central region is a hilly plateau rising towards the west, the Drakensberg Mountains is in the west and the Lebombo Mountains in the north.
+The Drakensberg is a solid block of basalt rising over 3,000 m skyward near the Lesotho border and the Lebombo Mountains are aged granite mountains.
+The Tugela River flows west to east across KwaZulu Natal and is the largest river in the province....KwaZulu-Natal Geography

 KwaZulu Natal Climate